GaiosHoudini/TheLastFurry/README.md

 # TheLastFurry
-it is 2024, the last furry has been captures the next day... the last furry has been executed
+it is 2024, the last furry has been captured...
+"the next day" The last furry has been executed.
+The End